Common Sense: Thomas Paine and American Independence

 Primary Source Used:

 Thomas Paine’s pamphlet, "Common Sense."
-The full text can be found here.
+Read the full text.

 Summary: